codenautas/multilang/LEEME.md

 function             | use
 ---------------------|------------------------------
-changeDoc(text,lang) | get a multilang text and a language code and returns de text of specified lang warnings(text)       | get a list of warnings for a multilang text
+changeDoc(text,lang) | receives a multilang text and a language code and returns de text of specified lang warnings(text)       | receives a list of warnings and returns a multilang text

 [!--lang:*-->